www.banklesstimes.com

 What Is Ethereum 2.0?

-Ethereum 2.0 will mark a shift in the genetic makeup of the Ethereum Network.
-Most notably, the Proof-of-Work consensus model will change to a Proof-of-Stake model.
-This is dramatically different and will affect the platform in many meaningful ways, mostly mining activities.
+Ethereum 2.0 marked a shift in the genetic makeup of the Ethereum Network.
+Most notably, the Proof-of-Work consensus model changed to a Proof-of-Stake model.
+This is dramatically different and affected the platform in many meaningful ways.

 Here are some of the key features of PoS: